 Ewan Lacey, general manager of the International Wines and Spirit Competition, says that mint is a natural match for spicy rum.
 Add lots of fresh chopped mint and some brown sugar, or take out the hard work and use his secret ingredient – crushed mint humbugs.

 4. The technique

-Jo recommends using around a quarter of a bottle of your spirit when experimenting with new infusions – that way, if you don’t like the end result you still have the rest of the bottle to play around with.
+Jo recommends using around a quarter of a bottle of your spirit when experimenting with new infusions – that way if you don’t like the end result, you still have the rest of the bottle for experimenting.

-Add the spirit to a Kilner jar, or if you don’t have one big enough, a pan with a lid will do – it’s essential the spirit is stored in a sealed container.
+Add the spirit to a large glass jar, or if you don’t have one big enough, a pan with a lid will do – it’s essential the spirit is stored in a sealed container.
 Ewan stresses the importance of using extremely clean kit to prevent the spirit going sour.

-Hardy spices and strong flavoured vegetables will need 5-7 days
+Spices and strong-flavoured vegetables will need 5-7 days.

 Milder additions like apple, melon, lemongrass and florals will take up to a month.

-If you're short of time, try a quick and easy tea infusion.
-Our Earl Grey martini recipe shows you how to make gin flavoured with tea in a matter of minutes.
-Once flavoured and in the bottle, the gin will last for months.
+If you're short of time, try a quick tea infusion.
+Our Earl Grey martini recipe shows you how to make tea-flavoured gin in a matter of minutes.
+Once infused and in the bottle, the gin will last for months.